 - 1 cup sunflower seeds or nuts optional

 - 2 tsp. cinnamon

-- 2 cups canola/vegetable oil or melted butter
+- 2 cups canola, vegetable or coconut oil or melted butter

 - 2 tsp. vanilla